 The Company has a Risk Management Policy.
-Throughout the annual reporting period, senior management and the Risk and Governance Committee reported to the Board on the Company's management of its material business risks and the Company has continuously reviewed and, where required, improved risk management and internal compliance and control systems.
+Throughout the annual reporting period, senior management, through the Risk Management Team, and the Risk and Governance Committee reported to the Board on the Company's management of its material business risks and the Company has continuously reviewed and, where required, improved risk management and internal compliance and control systems.